-The successful running of a DIY shoot hinges on co-operation and a willingness, on the part of each member, to contribute time and energy as well as a reasonable financial input.
-A team leader, one with organisational skills and the drive to put them into practice and to inspire fellow Guns, is essential, as is the presence of one or more members who are prepared to ensure that the released poults are fed, watered and generally looked after.
+A DIY shoot team leader, one with organisational skills and the drive to put them into practice and to inspire fellow Guns, is essential, as is the presence of one or more members who are prepared to ensure that the released poults are fed, watered and generally looked after.

-All the members of the shoot must accept that, in lieu of a full-time paid gamekeeper, the initial groundwork to create the shoot is their responsibility.
+Members of the shoot should know that without a full-time paid gamekeeper, the initial groundwork to create the shoot is their responsibility.
 Work parties must be organised to build release pens, rides cut and cleared, covercrops sown and maintained, feed points organised and pests such as rats, squirrels and corvids kept under control.

 The size of the shoot will, of course, vary according to its location and what is available.
 It may be no more than 100 or 200 acres, or perhaps 1,000, but whatever the size the principles remain the same.